EPCCed/tesseract-docs/user-guide/connecting.rst

 ::

-    ssh -X username@login.cirrus.ac.uk
+    ssh -X username@tesseract.epcc.ed.ac.uk

 Some sites recommend using the ``-Y`` flag.
 While this can fix some compatibility issues, the ``-X`` flag is more secure.

-Current OS X systems do not have an X window system.
-Users should install the XQuartz package to allow for SSH with X11 forwarding on OS X
+Current MacOS systems do not have an X window system.
+Users should install the XQuartz package to allow for SSH with X11 forwarding on MacOS
 systems:

 * `XQuartz website <http://www.xquartz.org/>`__